The K-Theory of a Simple Separable Exact C*-Algebra Not Isomorphic to Its Opposite Algebra: The construction

 \section{The construction}

-In this section we describe a method to construct simple separable C*-algebras not isomorphic to their opposite algebras.
-Through this section $q$ is a fixed integer with $q \geq 2$.
-The following construction is a generalization of the construction of~\cite{PhV} for $q = 3$.
-In Section~\ref{Sec_Main}, we will restrict $q$ to being an odd prime such that $- 1$ is not a square mod~$q$, or $q = 4$.
+In this section we describe a method to construct simple separable \ca{s} not isomorphic to their opposite algebras.
+We also show that these \ca{s} satisfy the Universal Coefficient Theorem.
+Throughout this section $q$ is a fixed integer with $q \geq 2$.
+The construction is a generalization of the construction of~\cite{PhV} for $q = 3$.
+In Section~\ref{Sec_Main}, we will restrict $q$ to being an odd prime such that $- 1$ is not a square mod~$q$.